alexacarlson/DeepDesign2019/paperspace_tutorials/Paperspace_usingExpBuilder.md

 `bash run_2Dclassbaseddeepdream_eval.sh /storage/2Dmodels/scene0_camloc_0_5_-20_rgb.png /storage/acadia_general_arch_styles_netweights gothic /storage/test 500 720 1280`

 ### Training a classifcation network on your dataset to use for 2D class-based deep dream
+This code produces a trained VGG network that can be used to perform 2D class-based dreaming (as described in the previous section).
+Note that the weights directory in the below command is where the weights will be saved.
+You will need to upload your classification dataset to `/storage` before running this code.
+It assumes that your dataset contains a folder for each different class of images, and that each of these folders contains images only for that class.

 2D deep dream Docker container image: